 St. Ambrose Catholic School (JK – Grade 8)

 St. Elizabeth Catholic School (JK – Grade 8)*

 St. Gregory Catholic School (JK – Grade 8)

 West Glen Junior School (JK – Grade 5)*

 NOTE: Designated attendance boundaries for 2021/2022 school year.

 Want to know what properties are selling for in Islington-City Centre West?
 Or are you interested in another neighbourhood?
 Simply fill out the form below and get new listing updates for your preferred community delivered directly to your email inbox.
 If you like a property you see or want additional information, contact me.

-Average home prices are based on sold prices for Q4 2019.
-Freehold prices are for all home types.
+Average home prices are based on sold prices for Q3 2023.
+Freehold price is for all home types.
 Prices for one-bedroom and one-bedroom plus den condos include one bathroom only.
 Prices for two-bedroom and two-bedroom plus den condos include two bathrooms only.
 Community information based on data collected by Statistics Canada for its 2016 census study.
 Accuracy is of upmost importance and every effort is made to verify the information displayed.
 However, it should be used for reference only as details are subject to change without notice.